Amr-Aboshama/Mini-Reddit-BackEnd/Mini-Reddit Project/public/docs/source/index.md

 }

 let body = {
-    "password": "deserunt",
+    "password": "in",
-    "new_password": "voluptatibus",
+    "new_password": "dolores",
-    "confirm_new_password": "ut"
+    "confirm_new_password": "perferendis"
 }

 fetch(url, {